unravelin/ravelinjs/README.md

 ## Bundles

-The quickstart suggests using `ravelin-core+track+encrypt+promise.min.js` which contains all functionality offered by ravelinjs and is therefore the easiest to get started with but also the largest file.
-If you are not using all of the functionality of ravelinjs you can choose a bundle with only the components you need.
+The quickstart suggests using `ravelin-core+track+encrypt+promise.min.js` which contains all functionality offered by RavelinJS and is therefore the easiest to get started with but also the largest file.
+If you are not using all of the functionality of RavelinJS you can choose a bundle with only the components you need.

 The components are: